Iconography of Shiva temples in Tamil Nadu: Skanda

-Other Images
+Other images

-Shiva is worshipped in 9 forms namely Linga, Lingodbhava, Chandrashekhara, Somaskandha, Bhairava, Veerabhadra, Nataraaja, and Dakshinamoorthy.
+Shiva is worshipped in nine forms: Lingam, Lingodbhava, Chandrashekhara, Somaskanda, Bhairava, Virabhadra, Nataraja, and Dakshinamurti.

-Lingothbhava
+Lingodbhava

-Lingothbhava or emergence of linga, found in various puranas as a symbol of Shiva, augments the synthesis of the old cults of pillar and phallic worship.
-The idea emerged from deity residing in a pillar and later visualised as Shiva emerging from the lingam The lingothbhavar image can be found in the first precinct around the sanctum in the wall exactly behind the image of Shiva.
-Appar, one of the early Saivite saint of the 7th century, gives evidence of this knowledge of puranic episodes relating to Lingothbhavar form of Shiva while Tirugnana Sambandar refers this form of Shiva as the nature of light that could not be comprehended by Brahma and Vishnu.
+Lingodbhava or emergence of lingam, found in various Puranas as a symbol of Shiva, augments the synthesis of the old cults of pillar and phallic worship.
+The idea emerged from deity residing in a pillar and later visualised as Shiva emerging from the lingam.
+The lingodbhava image can be found in the first precinct around the sanctum in the wall exactly behind the image of Shiva.
+Appar, one of the early Shaivite saint of the 7th century, gives evidence of this knowledge of puranic episodes relating to Lingodbhava form of Shiva while Sambandar refers this form of Shiva as the nature of light that could not be comprehended by Brahma and Vishnu.